 The Martin family’s grand home was also a place of business.

-In 1883, George Martin built a new house for his family on the rural edge of downtown Naperville.
-Called Pinecraig, the home stood on Locust Hill near Martin’s limestone quarries along the DuPage River.
+In 1883, George Martin built a new home for his family on the rural edge of downtown Naperville.
+Called Pine Craig, the mansion stood on Locust Hill near Martin’s limestone quarries along the DuPage River.
 Martin’s quarrying business boomed after the Great Chicago Fire of 1871, when Chicagoans needed stone to rebuild their devastated city.
-George Martin and his business partner Martin King also developed the successful Naperville Tile and Brick Works.